aminnj/ThreadGantt.jl/README.md

     end
 ```

-Then do some work in parallel with threads.
+Do some work in parallel with threads.
 By default, information is printed to stdout
 in case you want to pipe a script to a text file.
 ```julia
 julia> Threads.@threads for i in 1:8 ; foo(); end